Statutes of Apimondia

 The Local Organising Committee should include representatives from the national beekeepers’ associations, the scientific world and the beekeeping industry.

-The applying Beekeepers’ Association or Organisation for the Apimondia Congress of X must have been a Full Member of Apimondia for at least 2 years and participated in the General Assembly of the congress previous to the submission of the application.
+The applying Beekeepers’ Association or Organisation for the Apimondia Congress of X must have been a Full Member of Apimondia for at least 4 years and participated in the General Assembly of the 2 congresses preceding the submission of the application.

 The Congress should provide the Local Organisers as well as Apimondia with a profit to facilitate the future activities of the organisations.
 Any profit will be shared according to the inputs from each of the parties according to the “Letter of Agreement”.
-The registration fees must include a 15% share for Apimondia, which represents the participants’ annual membership to Apimondia.
+The registration fees must include a 15% share for Apimondia, which represents a contribution to Apimondia by the Member Association organising the Congress.

 The Executive Council of Apimondia and the Local Organising Committee are responsible for the Congress preparations and will rely on the collaboration of an official Professional Congress Organiser (PCO), that may be corporate or locally appointed.
 The “Letter of Agreement” is meant to spell out the responsibilities and duties of Apimondia and the Local Organising Committee before the organisation of the Congress.